ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Evaluation

 \subsubsection{Procedure}

-For each benchmark, model, decoder, and temperature, we run constrained decoding until either: \rone the $\endtok$ token is generated, or \rtwo a fixed token budget (set to 400) is exhausted. or \rthree a 150 second timeout is reached.
+For each benchmark, model, decoder, and temperature, we run constrained decoding until either: the $\endtok$ token is generated or a 150 second timeout is reached.
 We only implement a naive sampling strategy where if a token is rejected, we backtrack by one token and re-sample with that token removed.
 Constrained decoders may fail if they use up their token or time budget without completing a valid program---especially if the LM repeatedly proposes unrealizable tokens that must be pruned.
 Unconstrained decoders may also fail to terminate if the model does not emit an $\endtok$ token withing the budget.

 A run is considered \textbf{successful} if: \rone A complete program is emitted, and \rtwo It satisfies the semantic constraints of the task (i.e., equivalence or type safety).